 Fines.
 Insurance surcharges.
 Driver’s license suspension.
 Thirty days in jail.
 Mandatory alcohol education at your expense.
 These are just some of the potential consequences of a first-time DUI conviction.
 Having a DUI conviction on your record can keep you from getting into school or landing a job, and it can also subject you to enhanced penalties for a subsequent offense.

-Contact Hackensack, NJ DUI Defense Attorney Scott Gorman
+Contact Hackensack DUI Defense Lawyer Scott Gorman

 If you are facing a DUI charge in New Jersey, contact The Gorman Law Firm to get the help you need to avoid costly mistakes.
-To speak with Hackensack DUI defense attorney Scott Gorman in confidence, call 201-489-9199 or request a free consultation online now.
+To speak with Hackensack DUI defense lawyer Scott Gorman in confidence, call 201-489-9199 or request a free consultation online now.